(Last Updated on : 01-02-2019)

 An important feature of the Tungabhadra River bank is the flood protection walls all along the river, constructed between 1525 and 1527 AD.
 It starts at Sringeri

 and ends at Kurnool, just few kilometres from its mouth.
 They are stone constructions which are still intact.

 Course of Tungabhadra River

 The merging of the two rivers, the Tunga River

 .
-The Tungabhadra meanders through the plains to a distance of 531 km and mingles with the Krishna at Gondimalla, near the famous Alampur
+The river meanders through the plains to a distance of 531 km and merges with the Krishna River at Gondimalla, near the famous Alampur

 , Bellary district